lanahuyen/Group_Project_1/README.md

 - **unicorn_startups_may_2024.xlsx**: Contains unicorn company data as of May 2024.
 - **unicorn_startups_july_2023.csv**: Contains unicorn company data as of July 2023.

-These datasets include information on company valuations, industries, geographic locations, dates of attaining unicorn status, and notable investors.
+These datasets include information on company valuations, industries, geographic locations, dates of attaining unicorn status, and investors.

 ---